Skip to content

 Das Team aus ghanaischen und deutschen Ärzten und OP-Schwestern

-The TUM Klinikum rechts der Isar (MRI) in Munich and the Komfo Anokye Teaching Hospital (KATH) in Kumasi have been in a partnership with funding provided by BMZ and Else-Kröner-Fresenius-Stiftung since 2017.
-Both university hospitals cooperate on a broad spectrum to ensure sustainable innovation in both research and patient care.
+The TUM Klinikum rechts der Isar (MRI) and the Komfo Anokye Teaching Hospital (KATH) in Kumasi collaborate with funding from the BMZ and the Else-Kröner-Fresenius Foundation.
+They join forces to strengthen the training of local healthcare professionals as well as research and patient care.

 To top